How does Alaska wage, overtime and meal-break law work in 2026?

 There is no tip credit.
 A tipped worker is owed the full minimum in cash before any gratuity.

 Maria pours coffee at a Fairbanks cafe.
-You pay her $13.00 an hour from 1 January 2026 and $14.00 from 1 July, in cash, every pay period.
+You pay her $13.00 an hour now and $14.00 from 1 July 2026, in cash, every pay period.
 The tips she earns are hers on top.
 If you assume the federal $2.13 tipped wage applies, you owe her back wages from her first shift.

 | Effective date | Alaska minimum wage | Statute / source |